shell-pool/shpool/README.md

 #### Explicitly named sessions

 Rather than derive the session name from the local tty, you may prefer to explicitly set the names for your sessions.
-In this case you can instead set up a remote host config per name in your .ssh/config, making use of the SetEnv config option.
-For example, you could have an entry like
+In this case, in addition to the changes for generating session names based on local tty number, you can add a function like

 ```
-Host = remote
-    User remoteuser
-    Hostname remote.host.example.com
-    SetEnv LC__SHPOOL_SET_SESSION_NAME=edit
+function shpool-ssh () {
+    if [ -z ${1+x} ] ; then
+        echo "expect a shpool session name as an arg"
+    fi
+    env LC__SHPOOL_SET_SESSION_NAME=$1 ssh -oSendEnv=LC__SHPOOL_SET_SESSION_NAME remote.host.example.com
+}
 ```

+then invoke it like `shpool-ssh main`.
+You may want to change the function name depending on the name of your remote host.

 ## Bugs